Magazine article

 Psychologie Québec

-On the risks of AI in clinical practice and strategies for safer use for the magazine of the Order of Psychologists of Québec.
+Magazine article on the risks of AI in clinical practice and strategies for safer use.

-Explore perspectives on AI & mental health from clinical, technical, and guest contributors with specialized insights.
+Explore contributions from clinical, technical, and guest voices.

 Updated on Mar.
 23, 2026 | 7 minute read